By order of the governor and due to COVID-19, Access Center will be closed until further notice.

 Examples of the services and accommodations we provide include alternative print media, adaptive furniture, note taking and alternative testing services (such as extended time, distraction-reduced testing environment, etc.).

-- Testing—For questions about your exam schedule, or to reschedule an exam or quiz, contact the Testing Services Assistant.
+- Testing—For questions about your exam schedule, or to reschedule an exam or quiz, contact the Alternative Testing Assistant.

 - Interpreters—Request an interpreter for an event or meeting.